WHMCS Integration • WordPress, Joomla, Custom Templates

 Now if you employ a team of workers to address the multiple needs of your company or if your name is John Wick, you can sustain it but is it really worth the effort?
 Running two systems automatically doubles complexity.

 You end up having multiple databases, credentials, two cookie bars with different policies.
 The constant need to go back and forth from WHMCS to WordPress administration doesn't help productivity.
-And if you happen to have 2x WHMCS and 2x WordPress is even worse.
+It's even worse if you happen to have multiple WHMCS as you also have to take care of multiple WordPress.

 Invoices, orders, payments, products, domains and support tickets are on WHMCS.
 Posts, news, comments, marketing campaigns, contacts, analytic tools and advertising are on the CMS.